olle/npmprobe/README.md

 - `make build` — cross-compiles binaries for macOS, Linux, and Windows.
 - `make fmt` — formats all Go source files using `go fmt`.
 - `make prepare-list` — normalizes `compromised.txt` (sorts and removes duplicates).
+- `make docker-test` — builds and runs the Docker test image on Linux.

 ## Quickstart